 I am a political philosopher in the Philosophy Department at Monash University.
 I teach philosophy units in political philosophy, as well as teach into the Human Rights major.

 My research is concerned with issues of justice, equality and human rights.
 I have published in philosophy and political science journals on each of these concepts, as well as on how they intersect with gender, multiculturalism, disability and genetics.

 My book, Disability with Dignity, has just been published:

 “This important book represents the best of recent work in disability and philosophy.
 It is grounded in urgent practical concerns, rigorously argued, and engagingly written.
 It makes a major contribution to the field with an integrated account of justice for people with disabilities, in which distributive fairness and equal status both play critical roles.
 In developing this account, Barclay offers a trenchant analysis of dignity as equal status, an analysis she employs to ground important disability rights, and to illuminate the routine social interactions that profoundly affect the status and prospects of people with disabilities.
 Although the book focuses on disability, its analyses of relational justice and dignity make a significant addition to the broader literature in political and moral philosophy”.
 David Wasserman, The Department of Bioethics, National Institutes of Health.

-More information about my research can be found by clicking on the ‘publications’ tab above.
+More information about my research and publications can be found by clicking the relevant tabs above.